orhun/systeroid/README.md

 -t, --tick-rate <ms>
-                    set the tick rate of the terminal [default: 250] -D, --docs <path>   set the path of the kernel documentation -s, --section <section>
+                    set the tick rate of the terminal [default: 250] -D, --docs <path>   set the path of the kernel documentation --save-path <path>
+                    set the path for saving the changed parameters -s, --section <section>
                     set the section to filter
 -q, --query <query> set the query to search